 Thayer County is Rich in History

 Thayer County was a popular destination along the Oregon Trail.
 From covered wagons to railroad cars, our county has long been traversed by those looking to make their fortune out west.
-Much of this history can be found here.
+Much of this history can be found on the Thayer County Historical Society & Museum's website here.

 Hebron was one of the top centers for Women's Suffrage in the late 1800s.